 In mild climates, Alum Root stays green year-round and adds lots of interest to your winter garden.

-Growing year-round can cause your plant to look a bit ragged in the springtime, groom well as the weather warms.
+Growing year-round can cause your plant to look a bit ragged in the springtime, grooming well as the weather warms.

 Propagate Coral Bells easily through division.
 When you see the center of the plant is becoming woody and growth slows down, it’s time for division.